-What is the Difference Between Vinyasa and Ashtanga yoga ?: When we talk about Yoga, the term goes beyond only physical exercise as it is known in western countries.
+When we talk about yoga, the term goes beyond only physical exercise as it is known in western countries.
 There are different branches that support and rich the whole discipline to eventually become a lifestyle when one deepens into it.

 What’s the meaning of “Ashtanga”?

-The word Ashtanga itself means “the eight limbs (branches) of yoga which according to the ancient knowledge are: Yama, Niyama, Pranayama, Asana, Pratyahara, Dharana and Samadhi.
-Pattabhi Jois and T. Krishnamacharya established Ashtanga Yoga in Mysore (South India) in the 20th century.
+The word Ashtanga itself means “the eight limbs (branches)” of yoga which according to the ancient knowledge.
+There are: Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana and Samadhi.
+Pattabhi Jois and T. Krishnamacharya established Ashtanga Vinyasa Yoga in Mysore (South India) in the 20th century.
 These branches are meant to expand the whole discipline into other fields to:

-Ashtanga yoga is a dynamic, flowing style that connects the movement of the body with a specific technique of breath called “uyai ”.
+Ashtanga Vinyasa yoga is a dynamic, flowing style that connects the movement of the body with a specific technique of breath called “ujjai ”.
 The importance of this yoga asana practice relies on the daily practice of a sequence series of postures.
 According to the progress of the yoga practitioner, there are six series of Ashtanga yoga sequences where the level of the asanas as well as the level of concentration in the mind increase.

-Ashtanga yoga classes are often taught in the “Mysore style” where the students have to memorize each asana sequence, develop it individually, but setting the energy together and get adjustments from the teacher supporting the class.
+Mysore style of Ashtanga Vinyasa yoga classes means that the students have to memorize each asana sequence, develop it individually, but setting the energy together and get adjustments from the teacher supporting the class.
 They should master each posture in the sequence they are working before they move on to the next.

-Ashtanga yoga is considered a vigorous, orderly practice and, as such, is more suited to students who want a dynamic and rigorous yoga practice.
+Ashtanga yoga is considered a vigorous, orderly practice.
+And, as such, is more suited to students who want a dynamic and rigorous yoga practice.